Dai-Wenhan/dai-wenhan.github.io/activities.md

 - [**PKU Algebra & Geometry Mini-Forum**](./miniforum2023/miniforum2023.md). <br/>
   _A one-day junior faculty salon to warm up the PKU alumni forum._
 - [**IHES Summer School on Recent Advances in Algebraic K-theory**](./IHES23/IHES23.md). <br/>
-  _To update the exciting developments, via research lectures, mini-courses, and an Arbeitsgemeinschaft on the topic of syntomic and étale motivic cohomology._
+  _To present exciting recent developments, via research lectures, mini-courses, and an Arbeitsgemeinschaft on the topic of syntomic and étale motivic cohomology._
 - [**MCM Satellite Conference in Number Theory of ICBS**](./Satellite23/Satellite23.md). <br/>
   _To discuss recent developments in number theory, representation theory, and arithmetic geometry, with a focus on subjects related to Langlands program._